ewhiteman27/CS180-Final-Project---Markeplace/README.md

 # Classes:

-Server - Main author: Saujin Park - Connects to Client class, receives information, processes inputs, and calls methods from the NewBuyer, NewSeller, NewProduct, and User classes before sending data back to the Client class.
+Server - Main author: Saujin Park & Assisted By: Amit Manchella - Connects to Client class, receives information, processes inputs, and calls methods from the NewBuyer, NewSeller, NewProduct, and User classes before sending data back to the Client class.

-Client - Main author: Saujin Park - Connects to Server class, receives inputs from users, sends information to Server, and displays options and information in GUIs for users to select from.
+Client - Main author: Saujin Park & Assisted By: Amit Manchella  - Connects to Server class, receives inputs from users, sends information to Server, and displays options and information in GUIs for users to select from.

-NewBuyer - Main author: Ethan Whiteman - Used by the Server class, contains all methods for Buyer type accounts such as adding and removing items in a cart, purchasing items, viewing available products, and leaving and viewing reviews on products.
+NewBuyer - Main author: Ethan Whiteman & Assisted By: Amit Manchella - Used by the Server class, contains all methods for Buyer type accounts such as adding and removing items in a cart, purchasing items, viewing available products, and leaving and viewing reviews on products.

 NewSeller - Main author: Ethan Whiteman - Used by the Server class, contains all methods for Seller type accounts such as creating, editing, and deleting products, viewing items that have been purchased or are in a customer's cart, and importing or exporting files containing product information.